oneclickdapp/ethereum-auth/README.md

 ### Wallet Connect

-You must pass an optional `rpc` or `infuraId` to use Wallet Connect.
+You must pass at least one value `rpc` or `infuraId` to use Wallet Connect.

 ```js
 ethereum = new EthereumAuthClient({